-Once an email has been sent, there isn't a way to update the text content of the email, or the sender information because the email has left HubSpot's control and is on the way (or has been received) by the recipient's email client.
+After an email has been sent from HubSpot, there isn't a way to update the content of the email, or the sender information.

-- In Outlook, the CTA is re-loaded each time the email is opened, which allows the email to pull in the style and link updates you have applied to the CTA.
+- In Outlook, the CTA is re-loaded each time the email is opened, so any design changes will be applied each time the email is opened.

-- In Gmail, the first time the email is opened, the CTA will load and will remain in that same state each time they open the email.
-Any updates to the CTA will not be applied if the email has already been opened.
-If you change the CTA and the recipient hasn't yet opened the email, the changes will apply the first time they open the email.
-Learn more about updating your CTAs.
+- In Gmail, the first time an email is opened, the CTA style will load and be stored as a cached image.
+Any design updates to the CTA will not be applied after the email has been opened.

-A bounce message, also called a Non-Delivery Report/Receipt (NDR), is an automated message from the recipient's mail server informing the sender about a delivery problem to a specific email address.
+A bounce message, also called a Non-Delivery Receipt (NDR), is an automated message from the recipient's email server informing the sender about a delivery problem to a specific email address.